pinsleepe/pinsleepe.github.io/blog/_posts/2018-03-21-Cape_Town_vegetation_fires.md

 ---
 layout: post
 title: "Does Table Mountain burn more on weekends?"
+subtitle: "Analysis of wild fires on Table mountain"
 date: 2018-03-21
-tags: fire frequency Table Mountain
+tags: [fire frequency Table Mountain]
 ---

-## Intro

 Living in Cape Town exposes you to many great things, like great food and beautiful vistas, but also to occasional fynbos fires on Table